 • Proficient organizational and time management skills and strong multi-tasking abilities.

-• Proficiency with Word, Excel, Outlook, Salesforce database systems.
+• Proficiency with Word, Excel, Outlook, and Salesforce database systems.

-• Ability to work under general direction and problem-solving under pressure.
+• Ability to work under general direction and problem-solve under pressure.

 • Ability to process information accurately and within a deadline.